 12:15-1:15pm - Lunch and Conversation with Drake Staff & Faculty, Levitt Hall, Old Main

 New students will be welcomed by current students, staff and administrators and have an opportunity to meet and converse during lunch.

-3:30 pm Student ID Photos/Campus Tour Lower Level, Carnegie Hall
+2:30pm - Student ID Photos/Campus Tour, Lower Level, Hubbell Hall